Skip to content

 How do I find my new DCAA audit office?

 Contact DCAA directly through dcaa.mil to confirm your assigned directorate and audit office.
 If your previous suboffice was among the 40 that closed, request your new assignment in writing.
+DCAA announced a further consolidation to 23 hub locations in April 2026, so confirm the current hub rather than an older office address.
 Your directorate assignment depends on the defense mission your contracts support.

 Will the reorganization speed up incurred cost audits?